Ardbraccan: Ardbraccan stone

 Ardbraccan is also famous for its quarries that supplied cut stone for many Irish and British buildings.
 The most famous building built with Ardbraccan stone is Leinster House, once the Dublin residence of the Duke of Leinster, Ireland's premier peer, and now the seat of the Irish parliament, Oireachtas Éireann.
 Ardbraccan limestone was also used on the restoration of The Custom House in Dublin after it was burned down by the IRA in 1921.

-Motorway near Ardbraccan

-A new motorway will pass near Ardbraccan and the sound of traffic is expected to be audible at the site.